ogh/wordreprs_ner/README.md

 The word representations used by Turian et al. (2010) are available from [here][turian].

-The word representations used by Stenetorp et al. (2012) will be made available shortly.
+The word representations used by Stenetorp et al. (2012) are available [here][data-ner] in a format that is suitable for the NER task.

 [turian]: http://metaoptimize.com/projects/wordreprs/